211225347/Smart-Academic-Library-Assistance-System-SALAS-/kanban_explanation.md

 column, blocked tasks either sit in In Progress (making the board misleading) or get moved back to To Do (losing context).
 A dedicated Blocked column makes impediments visible so they can be resolved quickly.
-For SALAS, this is particularly relevant for stories with dependencies — for example, US-003 (Borrow/Reserve) depends on US-001 (Search) being complete, and US-005 (Recommendations) depends on sufficient borrowing data existing.
+For SALAS, this is particularly relevant for stories with dependencies, for example, US-003 (Borrow/Reserve) depends on US-001 (Search) being complete, and US-005 (Recommendations) depends on sufficient borrowing data existing.